American Dart Rules and Scoring

 The board is broken into pieces called innings.
 The pieces resemble pie pieces, and extend from the cork in the middle outward through the red ring, and the white ring, stopping at the blue ring.
 These pieces are separated by strips of metal that are embedded in the board.

-One Point Area Each one of these innings is broken into three scoring sections.
+Each one of these innings is broken into three scoring sections.
 The first section is the largest, and covers all of the uncolored area between the cork and the red ring.
-This area is worth one point, and referred to as "the single".
+This area is worth one point, and referred to as “the single”.
 In the image on the left, it is highlighted (roughly) in yellow.

 The second scoring area is the red ring, worth two points.
 Oddly enough, this area is referred to as "the red".
 The final scoring area, known as "the trips", is the thin uncolored outer ring.
 Darts landing in this area score three points each.